 The Circumvesuviana train station for the Pompeii archaeological site is called Pompei Scavi-Villa dei Misteri, and is located directly across the street from the entrance to the ruins.

-Napoli Centrale is Naples' biggest station, and Piazza Garibaldi is the underground level where the Circumvesuviana arrives and departs (follow the signs upstairs).
-The station is the main hub for city and regional buses, and there is also an adjacent Metro (subway) station called Napoli Piazza Garibaldi.
+Napoli Centrale is Naples' biggest station, and you can follow the signs to Piazza Garibaldi to and Piazza Garibaldi is the underground level, where the Circumvesuviana train arrives and departs.
+The station is a main hub for city and regional buses, and there is also an adjacent Metro (subway) station called Napoli Piazza Garibaldi.

 Note that there is no elevator or escalator serving the Circumvesuviana station on the lower level, so you will have to carry your luggage up by hand.